Terms of Use

 1. Who We Are

 The Audacity is a community project and vision initiative — currently in the dreaming and gathering phase.
-We are not yet a registered legal entity (that's coming, along with a lot of other exciting things).
-The website is operated by the project's founding visionary.
-You can reach us via the contact form on the main page.
+The website is tended by the project's founding visionary.
+You can reach us via the contact form on the main page or by messaging us on Substack.

 2. What This Website Is